Kolkir/mlcpp/polynomial_regression/README.md

     ```
 6. **Standardization**

-    To be able to perform  successfull regression .
+    To be able to perform  successful computations for regression analysis we need to standardize our data.
     ``` cpp
     ...
     typedef float DType;